 If a user connects to Uptime.com via the IdP, is not existing user of Uptime.com, and if your account has space for the user, that user’s account will be created on sign in.
 The user’s default permission is set to View Only.

 Administrators can alter permissions in their Uptime.com account once a user has successfully logged in.
 The SAML provider also does not de-provision the user automatically from the IdP and Uptime.com.
 You will need to remove the user manually in both interfaces.

 Once you believe you have configured your SSO with Uptime.com, test the process.
 There are several error screens built into the SSO process that provide some information that may assist you in troubleshooting.

-Users are advised to use the optional WAYfless URL for testing purposes to complete the first SSO “handshake”.
+Use the WAYfless URL to complete the initialization SSO “handshake”for each user.
 The WAYfless URL will connect to Uptime.com via the IdP you configured, and will present any errors this process encounters along the way.

 More troubleshooting information is below.

 Please note: Successful SSO setup overrides any existing two-factor authentication access settings for your account or users.

 Security policies may require your users to access 3rd party providers exclusively via SSO.
 The Uptime.com support team can enable Forced SSO Login upon request.

 Once activated, all users will be provided a message to login via their Idp only (even if they were previously able to login via username and password).